CapstoneBitsPlease/JamaConnectBackend/README.md

 install flask:'pip install flask'

-make sure that yore using the correct python environment otherwise pyjama and flask wont work
+make sure that you're using the correct python environment otherwise pyjama and flask wont work